Last updated April 17, 2019.

 Developing research skills doesn’t necessarily require a large chunk of time either.
 Integration is key and remember to fit in your mini-lessons.
 Model your own searches explicitly and talk out loud as you look things up.

 Finally, consider investing a little time in brushing up on research skills yourself.
 Everyone thinks they can “google” but many don’t realise they could do it even better (myself included!).

-I’ve turned this post into a 13 page easy-to-read PDF guide.
+I’ve turned this post into an easy-to-read PDF eBook.
 You can download it, print it, share with a friend, and read at your leisure.
 The PDF also includes three posters that you could use in your classroom PLUS my 50 mini-lesson ideas.

 If you’d like this free guide, add your details here and I’ll email it to you instantly!

 Would this resource be useful to you?
 Fill out the form below to get the PDF link in your inbox or simply click here to enter your details in your browser.